MartaPleszynska/myblog/_posts/2015-09-20-first-week-in-mayden-academy.md

 We have learned about LAMP (Linux Apache MySQL PHP) and set it up on our machines.

-At least we learned how to use Jekyll to create a site for our blog.
+At last we learned how to use Jekyll to create a site for our blog.

 tbc